frondeus/test-case/README.md

 #[test_case( 0 => Ok(_) ; "Test with 0")]
 ```

-As of version 1.2.2 attempting to return a `Result<>` without an appropriate return check in the expression will result in a compiltion error.
+Previously tests relying on the return error being checked would silently pass; as of 1.2.2 attempting to return a `Result<>` without an appropriate return check in the expression will result in a compilation error.
+However if you wish to keep the old behaviour for some reason the feature flag `allow_return` will disable the check.

 ## License